2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 You can also find other folders, such as:

-- **raw_resources**: this folder contains some raw resources used to build the book, usually the code used to generate UML and dot diagrams, or XCF files used to create some images.
+- **raw_resources**: this folder contains some raw resources used to build the book, usually the code used to generate UML and GraphViz diagrams, or XCF files used to create some images.
 - **gladtex_imgs**: this is a temporary folder used by the GladTeX tool to convert math formulas into SVG images (thus improving compatibility with EPub readers).

 Adding a new programming language